Pasang Dawa Sherpa – Bio

 Independent Mountain Guide (CTSS)

-Pasang Dawa Sherpa (widely known by his nickname “PaDawa”) was honored with the Adventure Tourism Excellence in Mountaineering award recognizing his extraordinary achievements, which include successfully climbing Mount Everest an astounding 29 times.
+Pasang Dawa Sherpa (better known as “Pa Dawa”) was honored with the Adventure Tourism Excellence in Mountaineering award recognizing his extraordinary achievements, which now include summiting Mount Everest an astounding 31 times (second only to world-recordholder Kami Rita Sherpa, who has 32—the most of all time).